MishchenkoYuriy/MusicFlow/dbt/docs/sources_and_models.md

 {% docs spotify_albums %}

 This table contains your albums *found* on Spotify.
+They are used to populate spotify_playlists.
 The original album is a long video on YouTube.

 {% enddocs %}